vlocityinc/vlocity_build/README.md

 `packExport`: Export from a Salesforce org into a DataPack Directory
 `packDeploy`: Deploy all contents of a DataPacks Directory
-`packGetDiffsAndDeploy`: Deploy only files that are modified compared to the target Org `packBuildFile`: Build a DataPacks Directory into a DataPack file of
+`packGetDiffsAndDeploy`: Deploy only files that are modified compared to the target Org
+`packBuildFile`: Build a DataPacks Directory into a DataPack file
-`packExpandFile`: Create a DataPack Directory from a previosuly exported file `packExportSingle`: Export a Single DataPack by Id `packContinue`: Continues a job that failed due to an error `packRetry`: Continues a Job retrying all deploy errors or re-running all export queries
+`packExpandFile`: Create a DataPack Directory from a previosuly exported file
+`packExportSingle`: Export a Single DataPack by Id
+`packContinue`: Continues a job that failed due to an error
+`packRetry`: Continues a Job retrying all deploy errors or re-running all export queries

 Grunt commands follow the sytax: